Parishes of Andorra

 Andorra consists of seven communities known as parishes (parròquies, singular – parròquia).
-Until relatively recently, it had only six parishes; the seventh, Escaldes-Engordany, was created in 1978.
+There were six parishes until 1978, when the seventh, Escaldes–Engordany, was created.

 Overview

 Andorra la Vella is the capital of Andorra.
 Some parishes have a further territorial subdivision; Ordino, La Massana and Sant Julià de Lòria are subdivided into quarts (quarters), while Canillo is subdivided into 10 veïnats (neighborhoods).
 Those mostly coincide with villages, which are found in all parishes.

 Each parish has its own elected mayor who is the nominal head of the local government known as a comú in Catalan.